DarkGhostHunter/Larapass/README.md

      ->name('webauthn.recover');
 ```

-These comes with new views and translation lines, so you can override them if you're not happy with what is included.
+These come with [new views](resources/views) and [translation lines](resources/lang), so you can override them if you're not happy with what is included.

 You can override the views in `resources/vendor/larapass` and the notification being sent using the `sendCredentialRecoveryNotification` method of the user.

-After that, don't forget to add a new token broker in your `config/auth.php`:
+After that, don't forget to add a new token broker in your `config/auth.php`.
+We will need it to store the tokens from the recovery procedure.

 ```php
 return [